 An overview of children’s theatre: understanding the literature, acting techniques, design concepts, and the production presentation.
 Field placement opportunities.
 This course may satisfy the SALT Tier II requirement.

 3433 History of Theatre I (3) F Offered even-numbered years

 Theatre history from its Greek origins to 18th century European practice.
 Prerequisite: Theatre 1533.

 3443 History of Theatre II (3) F Offered odd-numbered years

 Theatre history from 19th century romanticism to modern theory and practice.
 Prerequisite: Theatre 1533.

 3491 Theatre Workshop: Practicum (1) F, SP

-A practical course in technical aspects of dramatic production.
+A practical course in technical aspects of theatre production, including sets, lighting, sound, design, management, costumes, and chapel.
 The course may be repeated each semester for credit up to 8 hours.

 This course focuses on Shakespeare and is designed to help actors develop their approach to Shakespeare’s plays.
 Emphasis is placed on the mechanics of analyzing, interpreting, and internalizing Shakespeare’s texts with the end goal of bringing them to full emotional and creative life.
 Students also study Shakespeare’s canon and place as a historical figure.
 For theatre majors only.
 Prerequisites: Theatre 1513, 2153.

-4023 Advanced Directing (3) SP Offered even-numbered years
+4023 Advanced Directing (3) SP Offered odd-numbered years

 4033 Period Styles (3) SP Offered odd-numbered years